-What is Macular Degeneration?
+What is macular degeneration?

-It is characterised by the partial loss of vision, notably in the centre of the visual field, and it has no known cure.
-The condition does not cause complete sight loss, but it causes all but the peripheral vision to be lost.
+It is characterised by the partial loss of vision, notably in the centre of the visual field and it has no known cure.
+The condition does not cause complete sight loss, instead, it causes all but the peripheral vision to be lost.

 Symptoms of macular degeneration

-Often, the first sign of the condition is slightly blurred or distorted vision, especially in the centre of the eye.
+Often the first sign of the condition is slightly blurred or distorted vision, especially in the centre of the eye.

 Diagnosing macular degeneration

 Where a healthy eye sees the simple grid with straight lines and clear boxes, a patient with a macular condition will experience bending and distortion of the lines.
 Some parts of the grid may be absent entirely.

 Remedies for macular degeneration

-There is no cure for the condition, and it does tend to worsen over time.
-However, special lenses can improve the peripheral vision to compensate for the central sight loss, and patients can relearn how to use their eyes to read, watch TV and recognise faces.
+There is no cure for the condition and it does tend to worsen over time.
+However, special lenses can improve the peripheral vision to compensate for the central sight loss and patients can re-learn how to use their eyes to read, watch TV and recognise faces.